Databricks: per-user authentication (U2M OAuth)¶

 Embedded dashboards still use the service-principal identity¶

-When DataHub embeds a Databricks dashboard via the embed-token flow (mint_embed_token), the embed token itself attests the viewing user to Databricks under a different identity model.
+When Datahub embeds a Databricks dashboard via the embed-token flow (mint_embed_token), the embed token itself attests the viewing user to Databricks under a different identity model.
 Per-user UC RLS does not apply to embedded dashboards.
 Plan for this:

 - If a dashboard contains data with per-user row filters, embedding it will show data as the integration's service principal sees it, not as the end-user.